Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 ### Standards

 The following table lists all the standards you will be evaluated on in this course.
 There are 15 total standards, separated into 4 categories.
 Each standard states what conditions must be met to reach each proficiency level.
-There are four proficiency levels for each standard, each requiring more mastery of the material.
-These levels are inclusive, meaning to reach the 4th level, "Demonstrates Mastery" you must also meet all the requirements of level 3, "Meets Standard."
+There are four proficiency levels for each standard, each requiring more complete understanding of the material.
+These levels are inclusive, meaning to reach the 4th level, "Demonstrates Proficiency" you must also meet all the requirements of level 3, "Meets Standard."

 You will have multiple opportunities in the course to demonstrate your understanding of each standard.
 Any assignment that is reviewed is an opportunity to increase your proficiency level in a standard.
 In addition to the four levels of proficiency, there is also an extra point available in each standard called "Individual Standard."
 You may fulfill this requirement only on individual exams, but only need to reach the "Meets Standard" criteria on a topic to do so.